Read our 2017 Report Card for Reichert.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Reichert is shown as a purple triangle. (analysis methodology)
+Reichert is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 David Reichert sits on the following committees:

 Reichert was the primary sponsor of 10 bills that were enacted.
 The most recent include:

 - H.R.
 6124: Tribal Social Security Fairness Act of 2018

 - H.R.
 4979: To extend the Generalized System of Preferences and to make technical changes to the competitive need limitations provision of the program.

 - H.R.
 3732: Emergency Aid to American Survivors of Hurricanes Irma and Jose Overseas Act

 - H.R.
 5397 (114th): Daniel J. Evans Olympic National Park Wilderness Act

 - H.R.
 2940 (114th): Educator Tax Relief Act of 2015

 - H.R.
 2146: [Trade Promotion Authority (TPA) for the Trans-Pacific Partnership (TPP) and] Defending Public Safety Employees’ Retirement Act